storybookjs/marko/docs/workflows/build-pages-with-storybook.md

 };
 ```

 This approach is particularly useful when the various subcomponents export a complex list of different stories, which you can pick and choose to build realistic scenarios for your screen-level stories without repeating yourself.
-By reusing the data and taking a DRY philosophy, your story maintenance burden is minimal.
+By reusing the data and taking a Don't-Repeat-Yourself(DRY) philosophy, your story maintenance burden is minimal.

 ### Mocking connected components